 Recently our first grade library classes read Giraffes Can't Dance.
 This story has a wonderful message and teaches the main character, a giraffe named Gerald, that everyone is unique and special.
 "We all can dance when we find music that we love," is author Gil Andreae's moral of the book.
 We created collages of our favorite illustrations from the book in the style of Henri Matisse.
 Kindergarteners have been singing about "Pete the Cat's New Shoes."
 This new read aloud has a song which is a precious way to introduce rhyming narrative.

-We read Shel Silverstein's The Giving Tree with some fourth grade classes.
+We read Shel Silverstein's The Giving Tree with some of our classes.
 We created trees after learning about positive and negative space.
 We also have been learning about Native Americans and reading Native American literature.
-This has helped tie in some informational text which is prevalent in the new Common Core curriculum.

 Another project we have created in library class is an abstract piece in the style of Sonia Delauney.
 We discussed geometric shapes and painted in complimentary colors.